 - Stomach pains - due to cramping of the muscles in the stomach

-- Diarrhea and constipation - due to changes in digestive speed and efficacy.
+- Diarrhoea and constipation - due to changes in digestive speed and efficacy.

 However, in the long term, excessive stress can exacerbate a number of existing conditions, including:

-- Irritable Bowel Syndrome (IBS) - characterized by stomach cramps, bloating, constipation and/or diarrhea
+- Irritable Bowel Syndrome (IBS) - characterized by stomach cramps, bloating, constipation and/or diarrhoea

 - Indigestion - characterized by stomach growls, aches, and burning sensations often accompanied by feelings of bloating, vomiting or nausea

-- Heartburn - characterized by a burning pain caused when stomach acid rises up the esophagus and throat
+- Heartburn - characterized by a burning pain caused when stomach acid rises up the oesophagus and throat

 - Stomach ulcers - not caused as a direct result of stress, although stress could make the stomach more susceptible to infection.

 Understanding how stress exacerbates these problems is vital if we’re to see how CBD can help.
+If you are thinking to buy CBD then here is CBD promo code for you to save some money.
 These are the primary factors responsible for metabolic stress:

 - Acid attack - Heightened stress results in increased levels of stomach acid, leading to both indigestion and heartburn.